Rolf Benirschke

 He is the author of four books, including Alive & Kicking, his autobiography, which details his battle with ulcerative colitis, ostomy surgery, and hepatitis C. His newest book, Saving Wildlife, is the remarkable story of his father, the late Dr. Kurt Benirschke, a pioneer in conservation biobanking at San Diego Zoo Wildlife Alliance.

-He is a spokesperson for the Crohn’s and Colitis Foundation of America and has been involved in many philanthropic organizations, including the Rolf Benirschke Legacy Foundation that benefits numerous local nonprofits.
-He also sits on the board of the Patient Advocacy Foundation and champions National Grateful Patient Day on September 7 each year.
+His engaging keynote presentations inspire audiences around the world and he is involved in many philanthropic organizations, including the Rolf Benirschke Legacy Foundation that benefits numerous local nonprofits.
+He also champions National Grateful Patient Day on September 7 each year.